rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 ### Not a backup tool for everyone

-RsyncUI is a specialized application designed exclusively for backup and secure file management.
+RsyncUI is a specialized application designed exclusively for synchronize and secure file management.
 It operates in conjunction with the command-line tool rsync, which is responsible for the actual synchronization process.
 If you are seeking a comprehensive backup solution that can *create a complete image* of your drive for restoration in the event of a catastrophic event, RsyncUI is not the appropriate tool for your needs.

 ### Delete parameter